the-sergiu/Visual-Traffic-Monitoring-Computer-Vision-Challenge/README.md

 Note: The notebook uses an outdated method for obtaining YOLOv7 by manually downloading `yolov7.weights` and `yolov7.cfg`.
 We can now leverage much better YOLO versions through simple API calls from a framework such as `ultralytics`.

-My model can be found here: https://huggingface.co/thesergiu/yolov7.
+My model can be found [here](https://huggingface.co/thesergiu/yolov7).
 Simply download all the files and place them in the root directory of this repo.

-The dataset Visual Traffic Monitoring can be found here: https://huggingface.co/datasets/thesergiu/Visual-Traffic-Monitoring/tree/main.
+The dataset Visual Traffic Monitoring can be found [here](https://huggingface.co/datasets/thesergiu/Visual-Traffic-Monitoring/tree/main).
 Simply download all the files and place them in the root directory of this repo.

 Notebook: VisualMonitoringNotebook.ipynb
 The notebook has to be placed in the root of the project directory.